-Eastern Maine Community College (EMCC) does not discriminate as prescribed by federal and/or state law on the basis of race, color, religion, national origin, sex, sexual orientation, age, disability, marital, parental or veteran status in its programs and activities.
-Inquiries about the College's compliance with and policies that prohibit discrimination on these bases may be directed to the Affirmative Action Officer, Maine Hall, 354 Hogan Road, Bangor, ME 04401, telephone number (207) 974-4633.
+Eastern Maine Community College (EMCC) does not discriminate as prescribed by federal and/or state law based on race, color, religion, national origin, sex, sexual orientation, age, disability, marital, parental or veteran status in its programs and activities.
+Inquiries about the College's compliance with and policies that prohibit discrimination on these bases should be directed to the Affirmative Action Officer, Maine Hall, 354 Hogan Road, Bangor, ME 04401, telephone number (207) 974-4633.